-Students who have been accepted by Southern Wesleyan University may take courses at Clemson University through the Clemson University Cooperative Program.
+With special permission, students who have been accepted by Southern Wesleyan University may take courses at Clemson University through the Clemson University Cooperative Program.
 The goals of this program are as follows.

 - To supplement and customize a current SWU major. - To create the possibility of a strong specialized major predominantly made up of SWU courses.
 (Specialized majors must be approved by the Academic Council.) - To supplement SWU offerings to better prepare students for a specialized vocation.